vinhnx/iOS-Toolbox/README.md

 + ...

 ## Icon fonts ##

+I personally prefer using icon fonts to using real images (png/jpeg...) in Xcode project, since it is lighter and easier to manage.

 + [ion icons](http://ionicons.com/) -- The premium icon font for Ionic Framework. ([Objective-C port](https://github.com/TapTemplate/ionicons-iOS))
 + [FontAwesome](fortawesome.github.io/Font-Awesome/) -- The iconic font designed for Bootstrap.